 Salesforce adoption is a funny business!

 To put it plainly, user adoption on Salesforce is just enabling a user to use it as the in-house CRM.
 But in reality, it is definitely not as easy as it sounds.
+A lot of companies even leverage salesforce adoption software to achieve their user adoption goals.

 In fact, it is nerve-wracking, time-consuming, complex, and in adverse cases, leads to the biggest scare for any manager/admin – low ROI. (cues dramatic music…)